vivien/i3blocks-contrib/current-spotify-song/README.md

 # Installation

 Spotifys API requires Oauth authentication.
+Therefore you most setup an [Spotify Developer App](https://developer.spotify.com/dashboard/applications).

+## Spotify Developer App Setup

+The only thing you need to configure is the `Redirect URI` in your app.
+The `Redirect URI` most be set to `http://localhost:8080/`, otherwise the setup wizard in the next step will fail.

+## Script setup wizard

-This script includes a setup wizard that will help you set this up.
+The script includes a setup wizard that will help you set it up.

 * Copy the script to your directory of choice, e.g. `~/.config/i3blocks/scripts/`
 * Run the setup wizard `current-spotify-song setup`